Skip to content

 • ÖSD (Österreichisches Sprachdiplom Deutsch)

 These certificates are widely recognized and serve as valid proof of language proficiency for both undergraduate and graduate programs across Germany.
 However, it’s important to note that the required level of German proficiency varies depending on the specific demands of your university or course of study.
 For example, many undergraduate programs may accept a B2 or C1 level certificate, while more advanced programs might require C1 or C2 proficiency.
-Therefore, it's crucial to check the specific language requirements of your chosen university before deciding which test to take.
+So its important to check the specific language requirements of your chosen university before deciding which test to take.

 TestDaF (Test Deutsch als Fremdsprache)